The priest of the parish

-The priest of the parish is a party game for 50-150 people and one chair for each person.
+The priest of the parish (or the priest has lost his cap) is a party game for 50–150 people and one chair for each person.
 The chairs are arranged in rows of equal numbers (for example, ten rows of five), half of them facing the other.
 Each row of chairs is given a number from one to ten.
 The players get into teams of five and each team sits in one of the ten rows.

 One person, who is running the game (who is called the Gossiper) says: "The priest of the parish has lost his considering cap.
 Some say this, and some say that, but I say it was team number X." That team stands up all at once and says (in unison), "Who me sir?"
 The team and the Gossiper have a conversation, which runs like this: